-- The PCEP team continued coordination efforts with the design team on drawings and specifications on Tunnel 1 and Tunnel 4 Drainage Rehab Project. - The project team continued revisions and cleanup of 100% plans and specifications for Issued for Bid (IFB) documents. - Continued preparations of contract documents, including the general provision and special provision for bid.
+- The project team continued revisions and finalization of 100% plans and specifications for Issued for Bid (IFB) documents. - Continued preparations of contract documents, including the general provisions and special provisions for bid.
 Draft documents were issued for review and comments.
-Final draft will be issued next month.

-- Continue coordination efforts with UPRR and other stakeholders. - Complete IFB plans and specifications. - Complete general and special provision for the contract. - Advertise contract.
+- Continue work to finalize IFB plans and specifications. - Continue work to finalize general and special provision for the contract. - Continue preparation work to advertise the contract.